codecentric/helm-charts/charts/keycloak/README.md

 ### Creating a Keycloak Admin User

 The Keycloak Docker image supports creating an initial admin user.
-I must be configured via environment variables:
+It must be configured via environment variables:

 * `KEYCLOAK_USER` or `KEYCLOAK_USER_FILE`
 * `KEYCLOAK_PASSWORD` or `KEYCLOAK_PASSWORD_FILE`